awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 ## Tips for Querying CloudTrail Logs<a name="tips-for-querying-cloudtrail-logs"></a>

 To explore the CloudTrail logs data, use these tips:
-+ Before querying the logs, verify that your logs table looks the same as the one in [Manually Creating the Table for CloudTrail Logs in Athena](#create-cloudtrail-table)\.
++ Before querying the logs, verify that your logs table looks the same as the one in [Creating the Table for CloudTrail Logs in Athena Using Manual Partitioning](#create-cloudtrail-table)\.
 If it is not the first table, delete the existing table using the following command: `DROP TABLE cloudtrail_logs;`\.
 + After you drop the existing table, re\-create it\.
 For more information, see [Creating the Table for CloudTrail Logs](#create-cloudtrail-table)\.

   Verify that fields in your Athena query are listed correctly\.
 For information about the full list of fields in a CloudTrail record, see [CloudTrail Record Contents](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-record-contents.html)\.